-I’ve been working at the intersection of design and education for the past 12 years.
-First, in NYC with an organization called the Design Trust for Public Space, where we used design to address challenges in the public built environment.
-We’d ask questions like “How might we make Times Square more pedestrian friendly?” or “How might we make the taxi system more sustainable?” and then put together a team of designers, architects, urban planners and civil servants to develop solutions that were actually implemented by the city.
+I’ve been working at the intersection of design, service and education for 16 years.
+I started my career in human rights advocacy with a NGO at the United Nations in Switzerland, and then in New York City.
+From there, I moved into public policy design with the Design Trust for Public Space, where we used design to address challenges in the public built environment.
+We’d ask questions like “How might we make Times Square more pedestrian friendly?” or “How might we make the taxi system more sustainable?” and then put together a team of designers, architects, urban planners and civil servants to develop solutions that were implemented by the city.

-After working on a partnership with another NYC-based organization, the Center for Urban Pedagogy that asked students to solve a big, messy problem in their community, I was so inspired by the power of using design and place-based learning to engage students in the world outside the classroom that I quit my awesome job in New York and moved back to Canada to get my teaching degree.
+In 2009, the Design Trust launched a partnership with the Center for Urban Pedagogy, which asked students to solve a big, messy problem in their community.
+I was so inspired by the power of using design and place-based learning to engage students in the world outside the classroom that I quit my awesome job in New York and moved back to Canada to become and educator.

-For the next 6 years, I taught at Greenwood College, where I developed an approach to using design as a framework for project-based learning to engage students in real world problems, like how to create a more sustainable food system, or how to improve Toronto’s waterfront communities.
+For the next 6 years, I taught at Greenwood College, where I developed a unique pedagogical approach for using design as a framework for project-based, place-based learning to engage students in real world problems.
 This is also when I had the good fortune of becoming a Facilitator in Cohort 21, where I was first able to use design thinking in a professional development program with teachers.